 Upload your supporting documents directly to your Holland College Dashboard.

 Some examples of supporting documents are:

-All applicants -- even post-secondary graduates -- need to submit their official high school transcript.
+All applicants, even post-secondary graduates, need to upload their official high school transcript.

 If you studied at college or university, you must submit your post-secondary transcript AND your high-school transcript.
 This may strengthen your application.